Steven23X/Techflow-OOP/ReadMe.md

 - [X] Implement the move constructor and overload the move operator = for at least one class that manages dynamically allocated memory.

 ---

+## **Task 2**

+### **Inheritance**
+- [ ] At least two different inheritance hierarchies.
+- [ ] At least two different access modifiers on the inherited class .
+- [ ] At least one class that uses multiple inheritance.
+- [ ] Call at least once a constructor (with parameters) from a base class, using an initialization list in the child class's constructor.
+- [ ] At least two data members and at least one method with the protected access modifier.

+### **Interfaces and Virtual Methods**
+- [ ] Define and extend at least one interface that has at least two methods.
+- [ ] Define and extend at least one abstract base class.
+- [ ] Identify in the project at least one situation where the virtual destructor needs to be called.
+- [ ] Define at least four virtual methods that will be overridden in subclasses.

+### **Execution Polymorphism**
+- [ ] Identify at least four places where runtime polymorphism occurs.
+- [ ] Identify at least four instances of upcasting.
+- [ ] Perform downcasting in at least one situation in your code, using dynamic_cast or RTTI.

+### **Exceptions**
+- [ ] Define at least one custom exception type that extends std::exception.
+- [ ] Throw exceptions in at least four different functions/methods.
+- [ ] Implement at least one try...catch block that catches an exception thrown and handles it in a specific way.
+- [ ] Implement at least one try...catch block that catches an exception, processes it, and rethrows another type of exception from the catch block.

+### **Variables and Static Methods**
+- [ ] Define a static member variable in at least one class.
+- [ ] Implement at least two static methods in your classes.

+### **Smart Pointers and Lambda Expressions**
+- [ ] Use smart pointers for dynamic allocations from your project instead of raw pointers with new and delete.
+- [ ] Use at least two lambda expressions to parameterize the functionality of a function or a class.